dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 content/idea arenas.
 Thus, free information in cybernetworks may become increasingly「expensive.」Can technology to block out such unwanted messages keep up with the technology and political leverage to plant them?

-4. Free access to and networking in cyberspace have blurred the boundary of social capital – the privilege of privacy (personal resources) and freedom to access information (social resources).
+4 Free access to and networking in cyberspace have blurred the boundary of social capital – the privilege of privacy (personal resources) and freedom to access information (social resources).
 Cyberspace has attained unprecedented freedom to transmit information.
 Privacy issues loom large, as the ability to seek and find information about others expands at a shocking rate (Burkhalter 1999; Donath 1999).
-For example, there is unprecedented access to pornography on the Internet
+For example, there is unprecedented access to pornography on the Internet compared to traditional print and visual media.

-Cybernetworks and the Global Village 235

-compared to traditional print and visual media.
 Transmission of hate messages (Zickmund 1997; Thomas 1999) and crime (Castells 1998, Chapter 3), as well as love or romance, has led to opportunities as well as tragedies (see Jeter 1999 for an account of an Internet romance ending in death).

 Still more serious is the clash between freedom of information and privacy.
 The issue is no longer that of preventing children from gaining access to certain information; it concerns anyone’s right to gain access to information about anyone else.
 In the United States, for example, it is possible, at no cost or minimal cost, to gain access to digitized information about other people’s bank accounts, mortgage accounts, stock accounts, prison records, driving licenses and violations, substance abuse records, and much more information associated with the Social Security number.
 One person’s freedom to gain information may be the invasion of someone else’s privacy.
 Does social capital have a boundary, and if so, who sets the boundary?
 Unlike traditional social networks, where interpersonal relationships constrain the flow and content of shared resources, cybernetworks reduce such relationships and constraints to a minimum.